Great Maine Apple Day

 Come see educational displays about fruit trees and a huge display of heritage apples.
 Talk with apple variety experts about the incredible diversity that’s growing all around us in this state.
 MOFGA’s Orchard team has also put together educational posters about apple characteristics, pests & diseases, which varieties to use for which purpose, and much more.

-We’ll also be sampling every heritage variety of apple we can find (likely hundreds), including many from MOFGA’s own orchards – vote for your favorite!
-(And come back in the spring to the Seed Swap and Scion Exchange to grab some scionwood from the same variety so you can grow your own.)
+We’ll also be sampling every heritage variety of apple we can find, including many from MOFGA’s own orchards!
+(Visit the Seed Swap and Scion Exchange in spring, to grab some scionwood from your favorite variety.)

 Apple Identification